anyaachan/recipe-chatbot/README.md

 # Recipe Chatbot

 A chatbot that uses a Retrieval-Augmented Generation (RAG) pipeline to help users find recipes.
-Developed as a test-task.
+Developed as a Case Study task.

 ## Solution Summarization
 Techniques and conclusions that led to the presented solution are thoroughly described in [Summary Notebook](https://github.com/anyaachan/recipe-chatbot/blob/main/notebooks/summary.ipynb).